 SCORM Cloud tracks and reports on many aspects of your training course.
 For example, you can keep track of individual learners who participated in the course.
 As you can see, two out of three learners passed the course.

 Click on the learner name to see detailed information about that learner’s activities.
 Bella passed the course with 90% average score.
 She got only one incorrect answer to the question of the atmosphere on planets.

 Above is just an example of tracking and reporting courses in SCORM Cloud.
 LMSes in general can take you further than that when you want to obtain information about course completion, learner activities, and quiz scores.

 Key Takeaways to Track Training Courses

-Tracking and reporting a key part of the training process.
-A Learning Management System is the perfect tool to track training courses.
+To sum up, tracking and reporting a key part of the training process.
+A learning management system is the perfect tool to track training courses.
 Meanwhile, ActivePresenter is the ultimate solution for eLearning course development.
 Make use of the two to better build, deploy, and gain insight into your training course.